-This report covers findings from phases one, two and three of the project.
-At the time of its publication, phase three - the phase to produce knowledge products - was completed and the resulting products were publicly available at www.engagecaregivers.ca.
+This report covers findings from phases one and two of the project.
+At the time of its publication, phase three - the phase to produce knowledge products - was underway.
+It is expected that these knowledge products will be publicly available by September 2021.